kerolex/test-robustfundamentalmat-opencv-python/README.md

 D. Mishkin, **Evaluating OpenCV new RANSACs**, Blog post [[link](https://ducha-aiki.github.io/wide-baseline-stereo-blog/2021/05/17/OpenCV-New-RANSACs.html)]

-The script is a personal adaption of codes taken from:
+The Python script is a personal adaption of codes taken from:
 * [Practical Computer Vision](https://www.programcreek.com/python/?code=PacktPublishing%2FPractical-Computer-Vision%2FPractical-Computer-Vision-master%2FChapter08%2F08_compute_F_mat.py)
 * [MAGSAC](https://github.com/danini/magsac/blob/master/examples/example_fundamental_matrix.ipynb)

+## Enquiries, Question and Comments

+If you have any further enquiries, question, or comments, please contact a.xompero@gmail.com If you would like to file a bug report or a feature request, use the Github issue tracker.

 ## Licence